kuzzleio/kuzzle/doc/2/api/controllers/document/m-upsert/index.md

 - `refresh`: if set to `wait_for`, Kuzzle will not respond until the updates are indexed
 - `retryOnConflict`: conflicts may occur if the same document gets updated multiple times within a short timespan in a database cluster.
 You can set the `retryOnConflict` optional argument (with a retry count), to tell Kuzzle to retry the failing updates the specified amount of times before rejecting the request with an error.
 - `silent`: if set, then Kuzzle will not generate notifications
+- `strict`: if set, an error will occur if a document was not updated

 ---